 - Test Compile: It requires a complete collection for making the project run.

-- Test runtime: It’s the final process which requires the checking to complete for running a test which is the default runtime mode.
+- Test runtime: It’s the final process that requires the checking to complete for running a test which is the default runtime mode.

 Q20.
 What are the two types of plugins in Gradle?